 3. Vocal Transformer

-Vocal Transformer can be used to transpose the pitch, to augment or diminish the range of the melody, or even to reduce it to a single note that mirrors the pitches of a melody.
+Vocal Transformer can be used to transpose the pitch in audio editing, to augment or diminish the range of the melody, or even to reduce it to a single note that mirrors the pitches of a melody.
 You can shift the formants independently, which means that you can turn a vocal track into a Mickey Mouse voice, while maintaining the original pitch.

 Vocal Transformer is well suited to extreme vocal effects.
 The best results are achieved with monophonic signals, including monophonic instrument tracks.
 It is not designed for polyphonic voices—such as a choir on a single track—or other chordal tracks.